Liquids

 Part of the Science: Informational Text series

-The sun is essential for human life.
-This book introduces students to the concept of the sun and discusses its importance.
+This book introduces students to the concepts of solids and liquids.
 With images that are easy to identify and clear, simple sentence structures, this science reader simplifies scientific concepts for young students as they improve their reading skills.
 A fun and easy science experiment and Your Turn! activity provide more in-depth opportunities for additional learning.
 Nonfiction text features include a glossary and an index.
 Engage students in learning with this dynamic text!

 The Nature of Matter